Assured Shorthold Tenancy Agreement

 There are a few types of tenancies; it is essential to understand the difference between them.
 This article should help you know the difference between them.
 It is crucial landlords use the correct type of agreement.

-Let’s explore what an assured shorthold tenancy is.
+Let’s explore what an assured shorthold tenancy agreement meaning?

 This post will look more closely at what it involves and how you can correctly use this residential tenancy agreement.